akshay0602/cnactproj1/README.md

 c) Draw bounding box for it, then resize to 10x10, and store its pixel values in an array as done earlier.

-d) Then we use KNearest.find_nearest() function to find the nearest item to the one we gave. ( If lucky, it recognises the correct digit.)
+d) Then we use KNearest.find_nearest() function to find the nearest item to the one we gave.